michaeljberry/CommerceSync/README.md

 Once orders have shipped within the ERP, tracking information (number and carrier) are retrieved and pushed directly to each channel.

 TODO::

+(Ongoing - Write tests for current code)
 1. OOP approach to directly updating each channel with inventory updates.
+2. Forms to manage API keys/Oauth.
+3. Forms to create/edit users.
-2. Build more robust channel inventory updater to allow for products disallowed from being sold on certain channels.
+4. Build more robust channel inventory updater to allow for products disallowed from being sold on certain channels.
-3. Build background taxonomy mapper to allow for much more robust handling of data between channels.
+5. Build background taxonomy mapper to allow for much more robust handling of data between channels.
-4. Create products and list directly to each channel
+6. Create products and list directly to each channel
-5. Integrate the 'V' in MVC after 'M' and 'C' are completed.
+7. Integrate the 'V' in MVC after 'M' and 'C' are completed.
-6. And probably a whole bunch more stuff...
+8. And probably a whole bunch more stuff...